aralroca/next-translate/README.md

 ### How is this lib handling the routes?

-Instead of working on `/pages` directory to write our pages, we are going to generate this folder before building the app, an each page will have all the necessary translations from the locale.
+Instead of working on `/pages` directory to write our pages, we are going to generate this folder before building the app, and each page will have all the necessary translations from the locale.

 Imagine that we are working in an alternative `/pages_` to build our pages: